ConsenSys/doc.pantheon/docs/HowTo/Find-and-Connect/Bootnodes.md

 ## Mainnet and Public Testnets

-For mainnet, Rinkeby, Ropsten, and Görli, Besu predefines a list of enode URLs.
+For mainnet, Rinkeby, Ropsten, and Görli, Hyperledger Besu predefines a list of enode URLs.

 ## Private Networks